Asian and African Golden Cats: Facts and Pictures

 The Life of an Asian Golden Cat

-Asian golden cats are solitary cats in the wild.
-They are found in a variety of dry and moist forest types, including deciduous forests, evergreen forests and tropical rainforests.
-They've also been seen in areas with shrubs, on grassland and even in open, rocky areas.
+Asian golden cats are solitary animals in the wild.
+They are found in a variety of dry and moist forest types, including deciduous and evergreen forests and tropical rainforests.
+They've also been seen in areas with shrubs, on grassland, and even in open, rocky areas.
 They generally live a secretive life in the forest, however.

-It was once thought that African golden cats were nocturnal.
+It was once thought that the cats were nocturnal.
 However, with the aid of radio-collars attached to two animals, scientists have found that they may be active during the day or the night.

-The animals can produce a wide variety of sounds, including growls, hisses, gurgles and purrs.
+Asian golden cats can produce a wide variety of sounds, including growls, hisses, gurgles. and purrs.
 They also communicate with other cats by marking their territory with urine and with chemicals from scent glands on their paws and face.
 Scent is released as an animal scratches and as it rubs its head against objects.

 Asian golden cats produce their kittens in a burrow on the ground or in a hollow tree.
 Most of the details about the cats' reproduction has been obtained from captive animals.
 The animals may behave differently in the wild.

 In captivity, the cats breed at any time of the year.
 The females are ready to breed at between 18 and 24 months of age.
-Males are sexually mature at about two years old.
-After a gestation period of around eighty-one days, between one and three babies are born.
+Males are sexually mature when they are about two years old.
+After a gestation period of around eighty-one days, between one and three kittens are born.
 Usually only one baby is born, however.
 The youngsters are weaned when they are six months old.

 - Northeast India